DirectoryTree/Authorization/README.md

 By default, the `App\User` class is registered as the authorizable user model.

-You're free to extend the models used internally by Authorization.
+You're free to extend the models used internally by Authorization, or create your own.

 Instruct Authorization to use your own models via the `Authorization` class in your `AuthServiceProvider`: